-No matter how intelligent they become, search engine algorithms can’t recognize the best voice in a piece of writing…but if keywords are there, you’ll have the opportunity of being heard.
+No matter how intelligent they become, search engine algorithms can’t recognize the best voice in a piece of writing.
+But if keywords are there, you have the opportunity to be heard.

-Industries change, and new keywords trend quicker than you’d know.
+Industries change, and new keywords trend quicker than you’d guess.

-Multiple tools are available to find competitor keywords.
+There are many tools available to help you find competitor keywords.

-Always focus on broader terms for you main “parent” pages and longer term for the “child” pages below.
+Always focus on broader terms for your main “parent” pages and longer terms for the “child” pages below.

 5. Use Keywords Where They Matter Most

 Use your keyword in the following (prioritized of importance) to send search engines strong signals of the content’s intent: